wssimms/gssquared/Docs/Documentation.md

 If we're at free-run, then the floppy disk would operate at that speed, and we don't have to slow down the clock.

-So that is one device we have to emulate, for DOS 3.3 compatibility.
+This is required for DOS 3.3 compatibility.

 ### SmartPort / ProDOS Block-Device Interface

-SmartPort became a standard for: 5.25" drives, 3.5" drives, and some hard disk drives.
+SmartPort became a standard for: 5.25" drives, 3.5" drives, and some hard disk drives, for the ProDOS operating system.

 It is documented in the Apple IIgs Technical Reference Manual, chapter 7.

 $Cn01 - $20